shahdab212/debrid-bot/README.md

 # Debrid-Link Telegram Bot

-A production-grade Telegram bot for downloading torrents, magnet links, and hoster links using Debrid-Link.fr service.
+A production-grade Telegram bot for downloading torrents, magnet links, and hoster links using Debrid-Link.fr service.Fully vibe coded.
+Created for educational purposes only.

 ## ✨ Features